dnikl/ANTS-AgentNetwork/README.md

 ![Agent Services](./images/agent_network_services_and_companies.de.png)

+## Decentralized Context Inquiry and Follow-up Capabilities
+The ANTS Network benefits from its decentralized architecture – not only in agent communication but also in handling context information.
+To enhance interactions and reduce misunderstandings (for example, when ambiguous pronouns are used), a mechanism is introduced that allows each agent to request or verify context as needed.

+**Decentralized Context Management:**
+Each agent maintains its own local context store, which contains all the relevant information collected during previous communications.
+If an agent encounters uncertainties while evaluating a response, it can augment its local context using a CONTEXT_REQUEST message.

+**Follow-up and Iteration Mechanism:**
+If a response is reviewed against the existing context and found to be insufficient, the agent can either issue additional context requests or repeat the original query.
+The preceding agent decides whether and to what extent additional information is provided – taking into account data protection or relevance criteria.

+### Advantages of Decentralized Context Exchange:

+**Flexibility and Adaptability:**
+Agents can retrieve the necessary context on a situational basis without relying on a centralized manager.

+**Robustness and Fault Tolerance:**
+Eliminating a single point of failure ensures that even if individual agents fail, the overall context can still be dynamically expanded.

+**Data Protection and Control:**
+Each agent retains the authority to decide which context information is shared – thereby enhancing data protection and enabling needs-based information dissemination.

+**Iterative Refinement of Results:**
+By verifying responses against the locally stored context and, if necessary, repeating the query, the precision of communication between agents is significantly increased.

 ## **Biology-Inspired Recipes (Layer 3)**

 This layer controls **workflows** and **automations** within the agent network.
 Users and developers can create **“recipes”**—much like scripts—to orchestrate various agents and services.
 The layer still provides a **low-code environment** that offers both non-technical users and developers **flexibility** and **clarity**.